supamonkey2000/chat-program/README.md

 2. Fix restarting server without closing
 3. Implement remote server management
 4. Detect if client has been inactive for too long, then request a kick

+\* *There are currently NO plans the develop an iOS app.
+If an iOS developer is interested in developing one based around my server, feel free to contact me via a Pull request.*